NoiseByNorthwest/php-spx/README.md

 ### Web page

 Assuming a development environment with the configuration [described here](#private-environment) and your application is accessible via `http://localhost`.

+_N.B.: It is also required to have your vhost configured to trigger PHP for any non existing file so that PHP is triggered for `/_spx*` request URIs (as long as `_spx` is the configured prefix which is the case by default).
+This is due to the fact that internally SPX will, if authentication is OK, intercept and stop normal PHP execution for its URIs and serve its content in place.
+If you are using a framework like Symfony or Laravel, the recommended / standard vhost setup for these frameworks is sufficient._

 Just open with your browser the following URL: `http://localhost/_spx?SPX_KEY=dev` to access to the web UI [control panel](#control-panel).
 You will see the following form: